Adrenaline: Emotional responses

-Every emotional response has a behavioral component, an autonomic component, and a hormonal component.
-The hormonal component includes the release of adrenaline, an adrenomedullary response that occurs in response to stress and that is controlled by the sympathetic nervous system.
+Every emotional response has a behavioral, an autonomic, and a hormonal component.
+The hormonal component includes the release of adrenaline, an adrenomedullary response to stress controlled by the sympathetic nervous system.
 The major emotion studied in relation to adrenaline is fear.
 In an experiment, subjects who were injected with adrenaline expressed more negative and fewer positive facial expressions to fear films compared to a control group.
 These subjects also reported a more intense fear from the films and greater mean intensity of negative memories than control subjects.
 The findings from this study demonstrate that there are learned associations between negative feelings and levels of adrenaline.
 Overall, the greater amount of adrenaline is positively correlated with an aroused state of negative emotions.
 These findings can be an effect in part that adrenaline elicits physiological sympathetic responses, including an increased heart rate and knee shaking, which can be attributed to the feeling of fear regardless of the actual level of fear elicited from the video.
 Although studies have found a definite relation between adrenaline and fear, other emotions have not had such results.
 In the same study, subjects did not express a greater amusement to an amusement film nor greater anger to an anger film.
 Similar findings were also supported in a study that involved rodent subjects that either were able or unable to produce adrenaline.
 Findings support the idea that adrenaline has a role in facilitating the encoding of emotionally arousing events, contributing to higher levels of arousal due to fear.

 Memory

 It has been found that adrenergic hormones, such as adrenaline, can produce retrograde enhancement of long-term memory in humans.
 The release of adrenaline due to emotionally stressful events, which is endogenous adrenaline, can modulate memory consolidation of the events, ensuring memory strength that is proportional to memory importance.
 Post-learning adrenaline activity also interacts with the degree of arousal associated with the initial coding.
 There is evidence that suggests adrenaline does have a role in long-term stress adaptation and emotional memory encoding specifically.
 Adrenaline may also play a role in elevating arousal and fear memory under particular pathological conditions, including post-traumatic stress disorder.
 Overall, "Extensive evidence indicates that epinephrine (EPI) modulates memory consolidation for emotionally arousing tasks in animals and human subjects."
 Studies have also found that recognition memory involving adrenaline depends on a mechanism that depends on β adrenoceptors.
 Adrenaline does not readily cross the blood-brain barrier, so its effects on memory consolidation are at least partly initiated by β adrenoceptors in the periphery.
 Studies have found that sotalol, a β adrenoceptor antagonist that also does not readily enter the brain, blocks the enhancing effects of peripherally administered adrenaline on memory.
 These findings suggest that β adrenoceptors are necessary for adrenaline to have an impact on memory consolidation.